-So…now we’ve learned about some of the consequences of our obsession with turf grass lawns.
-It’s not pretty.
+Now we have learned about some of the consequences of our obsession with turfgrass lawns.
+It is not pretty.

-In the next post, we’ll expand our horizons beyond turf grass and look at the possibilities for a new American Lawn appropriate for the 21st century.
+In the next post, we will expand our horizons beyond turfgrass and look at the possibilities for a new American lawn appropriate for the 21st century.